Ayndrs/CSCE435_Project_2024/Report.md

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)

-- Bitonic Sort
+- Bitonic Sort - Simon Sprouse
 - Sample Sort
-- Merge Sort
+- Merge Sort - Gohyun Kim
-- Radix Sort
+- Radix Sort - Austin Karimi
+  - I plan to implement radix sort using some parallelization strategies on a distributed memory system, utilizing grace for performance evaluation.
+I plan to utilize multiple nodes where the communication between them will occur via MPI.

 ### 2b.
 Pseudocode for each parallel algorithm
 - For MPI programs, include MPI calls you will use to coordinate between processes